 You can read more about it as well as other recent Conference Buddy sessions on Maha’s post about PJs and Headscarfs.

 grabbed the mic took the opportunity to have Maha be part of a little buzzword game I was having people at DML do- I would video them as I shoed a random buzzword, and ask them to say it as if it was the most exciting thing ever.
 Maha was game as well (no surprise):

 And thus see her among others in the final video

 One could easily speak, as I already have done, about the culture cutting this simple approach provides.
 But what if these were not one-offs or just Maha focused?
 Does it really take more than good wifi, people willing to act as connectors, to make a conference be more than what the walls of the venue allow?
 More than offering a glimpse in for those not at the event, does it not just broaden the overall experience?

 If this is of interest (and it ought to be) see more at the Almost There… Virtual Connecting site Rebecca Hogue and Maha are running to share more about the Conference Buddy concept (and more, I bet)

 It seems rather simple.
 As often great things are.
 There are all kinds of ways to be a buddy.

 Top / Featured Image Credit flickr photo by cogdogblog http://flickr.com/photos/cogdog/2051634110 shared under a Creative Commons (BY) license

-The post "The Conference Buddy Experience at DML" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2015/06/conference-buddy-dml/) on June 14, 2015.
+The post "The Conference Buddy Experience at DML" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (https://cogdogblog.com/2015/06/conference-buddy-dml/) on June 14, 2015.